ffapb/the-var/README.md

 * unlimited portfolios
 * unlimited assets
 * asset VaR and portfolio VaR
+* asset percentage of portfolio
+* get portfolios from FFA backend if available
+* edit portfolio name

 # Similar apps
 Similar applications/documentation exist online, but they had some limits: